MissStrong/ICD2O/Notes/Unit 3/Note 12 - Document Object Model.md

 A model is automatically created by the browser when we load a webpage.
 This is what allows us to use JavaScript to modify the HTML elements and the CSS styles.

 To access a specific element, we can make an `id` attribute for it and the `document` method `.getElementById()`.
 This will return the element as an object.
 We can change the text inside a set of opening and closing tags by modifying the `innerText` property of the element object.
+It's important that we run the JavaScript code after the HTML elements have been created.

 ```html
 <!DOCTYPE html>